vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 13. Unnamed purana, cited in SAC p.
 120.

-14. Readers versed in the Tamil Saiva bhakti tradition will recognize Canda also as  one of the sixty-three Saiva nayanmars, whose story of devotion to Siva is narrated  by Cekkilar in chapter 20 of the Periyapuranam.
+14. Readers versed in the Tamil Śaiva bhakti tradition will recognize Canda also as  one of the sixty-three Śaiva nayanmars, whose story of devotion to Siva is narrated  by Cekkilar in chapter 20 of the Periyapuranam.
 Eric af Edholm considers more  fully the relation of the Tamil nayanmarCanta. and the agama deity Canda in "Canda and  the Sacrificial Remnants: A Contribution to Indian Gastrotheology," Indologica  Taurinensia 12 (1984): 75-91.

-15. Nirmalamani points out that candapuja is obligatory for the siddhanta wor shiper, while it is prohibited to followers of other Saiva schools (KKDP p.
+15. Nirmalamani points out that candapuja is obligatory for the siddhanta wor shiper, while it is prohibited to followers of other Śaiva schools (KKDP p.
 132).
-The significant role of Canda and the notion that nirmalya is too pure for human con sumption appear to be ritual features distinctive to Saiva siddhanta.
+The significant role of Canda and the notion that nirmalya is too pure for human con sumption appear to be ritual features distinctive to Śaiva siddhanta.
 16. SupA, quoted in SAC p.
 113.

 17. ML p.
 13, quoted in KKDP p.
 27.